v3ceban/nvchad-config/README.md

   - `<leader>cr` to run a command
   - `<leader>cs` to search with perplexity
   - `<leader>ce` to edit selected code
+  - `<leader>gC` to add all changes to git and generate a commit message

 ### Flash.nvim